 Using these factors, each country was then given a rating out of 100.
 Italy scored the highest with a score of 93.11 and a life expectancy of over 80 years old.
 Which then begs the question, how do Italians manage to live such healthy lives for so long?
 More importantly, which Italian health lessons should we adopt to ensure both health and longevity?

 Italy has one of the lowest rates of obesity in the world and this can be credited to the country’s eating habits.

 The Mediterranean diet is considered one of the healthiest diets in the world and a lot of Italian eating habits share similar components with this diet.

-The common Italian diet is rich in whole, unrefined grains, fruits, vegetable, nuts, legumes, fish and small amounts of red meat – all of which is usually prepared fresh, and very little is prepackaged or processed.
-In eating these foods, Italians get a healthy dose of vitamins, protein, antioxidants and omega fatty acids.
+The common Italian diet is rich in whole, unrefined grains, fruits, vegetables, nuts, legumes, fish and small amounts of red meat – all of which is usually prepared fresh, and very little is prepackaged or processed.
+When eating these foods, Italians get a healthy dose of vitamins, protein, antioxidants and omega fatty acids.
 By ensuring that they simply eat well, Italians avoid counting calories and cheat days.
 Frankly, they don’t need to as everything they’re consuming is filling, flavorful and healthy.

 Another dietary factor to note is that Italians consume pasta multiple times a week.
 While this may sound concerning, Italians enjoy everything in moderation, thus the servings of pasta are quite small portion sizes.

 Moreover, when cooking, the Italians are sure to only use fresh ingredients.
-In fact, since February of last year, Italian restaurants are actually banned from cooking with common food additives such as MSG and nitrates (2).
+In fact, since February of last year, Italian restaurants are banned from cooking with common food additives such as MSG and nitrates (2).